Consumer spending bolsters U.S. second-quarter growth

 Exports rebounded in the second quarter, despite a strong dollar, while imports rose moderately.
 That left a smaller trade deficit that added 0.13 percentage point to GDP growth.

-While businesses accumulated $110.0 billion worth of merchandise, down from $112.8 billion in the first quarter, inventories are still high and could hurt growth in the third quarter.
+While businesses accumulated $110.0 billion (70.59 billion pounds) worth of merchandise, down from $112.8 billion in the first quarter, inventories are still high and could hurt growth in the third quarter.

 The sturdy pace of consumer spending and a rise in oil prices pushed up inflation in the second quarter.